quisquous/cactbot/docs/LogGuide.md

 #### Ability Damage

 Damage bitmasks:
-    0x1000 = hallowed, no damage
-    0x4000 = "a lot" of damage
+    0x10000 = hallowed or bolide, no damage (this can be blocked too) 0x4000 = "a lot" of damage

 The damage value in an ability usage is not the literal damage, because that would be too easy.